carvel-dev/secretgen-controller/docs/secret-template.md

 - `serviceAccountName` (required; string) Name of the service account used to read the input resources.
 If not provided, only Secrets can be read on the `.spec.inputResources`.
 - `inputResources` (required; array of objects) Array of named Kubernetes API resources to read information off.
 The name of an input resource can dynamically reference previous input resources by a JSONPath expression, signified by an opening "$(" and a closing ")".
 Input Resources are resolved in the order they are defined.
 - `template` (optional; subset of Secret API object) A template of the Secret to be created.
 Any string value in the subset can reference information off a resource in `.spec.inputResources` using a JSONPath expression, signified by an opening "$(" and a closing ")".
+A subset of JSONPath is supported.
+SecretTemplate uses the [Kubernetes JSONPath Library](https://github.com/kubernetes/client-go/tree/master/util/jsonpath).
+More documentation can be found [here](https://kubernetes.io/docs/reference/kubectl/jsonpath/).
+Some common examples of valid JSONPath expressions:
+  - `$(.secret.data.password)` - Reference a value through keys
+  - `$(.secret.data.my\.key)` - Reference the value of key `my.key` by escaping the `.`
+  - `$(.service.spec.ports[?(@.name=="tcp-postgresql")].port)` - Reference a particular port using a filter expression

 ### Further Example